seodn/webcontent/smooth-auto-panel-paint/panel-beaters.md

 ### Frequently Asked Questions
 ## Find Answers to Common Panel Beating Questions
+Here are answers to some of the most common questions regarding dent repairs, insurance claims, structural welding, repair timelines, and replacement panel fitting services.
 *   **Q: Do you charge for structural damage assessments and quotes?**
     *   **A:** No. We offer free, no-obligation damage assessments at our Papatoetoe workshop.
 Walk-ins are welcome, or you can book an assessment online.
 *   **Q: Can you help with my insurance claim?**